 Both the main app and the companion app are developed in Java Android using Android Studio.
 We used Google's Firebase as a cloud platform to store user information such as credentials, pictures taken, and location data.
 Our companion app is also developed in Android and uses Firebase, and it uses Google Cloud APIs such as Map API to display information.

 1) The camera2 library of Android is very difficult to use.
 Taking a picture is one thing --- but taking a photo secretly without using the native camera intent and to save it took us a long time to figure out.
 Even now, the front camera configuration sometimes fails in older phones --- we are still trying to figure that out.
 2) The original idea was to use Twilio to send SMS messages to the back-up phone number of the owner of the stolen phone.
 However, we could not find an easy way to implement Twilio in Android Studio without hosting another server, which we think will hinder maintainability.
 We eventually decided to opt out of this idea as we ran out of time.

 Accomplishments that we're proud of

 I think we really pushed the boundary of our Android dev abilities by using features of Android that we did not even know existed.
-For instance, the main Bait Master app is capable of morphing its own launcher to acquire a new icon as well as app name to disguise itself as a banking app.
-Furthermore, discreetly taking pictures without any form of notification and uploading them is very technically challenging, but we pulled it off nonetheless.
+For instance, the main Bait Master app is capable of morphing its own launcher to acquire a new icon as well as a new app name to disguise itself as a banking app.
+Furthermore, discreetly taking pictures without any form of notification and uploading them is technically challenging, but we pulled it off nonetheless.
 We are really proud of the product that we built at the end of this weekend.